Snap-sec/blog/_posts/[DRAFT]2026-08-12-Log4jRCE.md

 The successful DNS callback demonstrated that the application was processing the crafted JNDI payload through the Log4j2 logging component.

-This behavior was consistent with the Log4j2 JNDI injection vulnerability.
+This behavior was consistent with the **Log4j2 JNDI injection vulnerability**.

 The observed callback confirmed the JNDI lookup behavior.
-A DNS callback alone does not independently demonstrate arbitrary code execution, so the result is described as confirmation of the vulnerable JNDI processing behavior rather than proof of full RCE.
+However, a DNS callback alone does not independently demonstrate arbitrary code execution.
+Therefore, the demonstrated result is described as confirmation of vulnerable JNDI processing rather than proof of full RCE.

 ## Severity